tschinz/swift_cheat_sheet/source/071_uielements.md

 func tableView(tv: UITableView, cellforRowatIndexPath indexPath: NSIndexPath) -> UITableViewCell {
-  // get data for a cell (can be as simple as a 2dim array) let data = myInternalDataStructure[indexPAth.section][indexPath.row] let dequeued: AnyObject = tv. dequeueReusableCellWithIdentifier("MyCell", forIndexPath:_ indexPath) let cell= ... // create a UITableViewCell and load it up with data return cell
+  // get data for a cell (can be as simple as a 2dim array) let data = myInternalDataStructure[indexPAth.section][indexPath.row]
+  // get cell to use
+  let dequeued: AnyObject = tv. dequeueReusableCellWithIdentifier("MyCell", forIndexPath: indexPath)

+  let cell= ... // create a UITableViewCell and load it up with data return cell
 }